britishredcrosssociety/mapping-services-crisis-response/README.md

 * we  don't know yet - will speak to teams who've responded to this

+How is this service delivered now:

+* Police contacting regional ER teams ahead of time
+* Planning with police days and weeks beforehand
+* AHT teams giving advice to government agencies

 Whos involved:

 * Police
-* Memorandum of Understanding between organisations - cans and can'ts
-* Advice for humanity work in slavery operations
+* Border Force
+* Anti-human trafficking team, Red Cross
 * Emergency response volunteers
-* Crisis Response Contact Centre

 Software systems, Red Cross are used: